Location Managers

 Community Relations

-Our location managers keep respectful relationships with temple and shrine custodians, property owners, and local communities across Japan.
-We handle cultural protocols that make sure your production is welcomed.
+Our location managers keep respectful ties with temple and shrine custodians, property owners, and local communities across Japan.
+We follow the cultural protocols that make sure your production is welcomed.

 04.